| CONTENTS

 RICHARD DILLON

-No poet here other than Dillon ever strode in the midst of beer party
+BIG TIME SHOTNo poet here other than Dillon ever strode in the midst of beer party

 out on Cape Ann at midnight midsummer